ARTICLES

 Welcoming the Lunar New Year With Nature’s Gifts

-The Chinese New Year wouldn’t feel complete without Chrysanthemums, orchids, and lucky bamboo plants.
+The Chinese New Year would certainly not feel complete without Chrysanthemums, orchids, and lucky bamboo plants.
 These plants and flowers reflect themes of vitality, well-being, and progress that are deeply woven into tradition.

 Welcoming these plants into your home during the festivities is a meaningful way to honor age-old customs and set intentions for good fortune and growth in the year ahead.
 Wishing you a prosperous and joyful Chinese New Year!

-NOTE: The information is based on traditional feng shui practices and general plant care guidelines.
-It’s always best to connect with a horticultural expert or a feng shui practitioner for specific care instructions.
+NOTE: The feng shui information is based on traditional practices and general plant care guidelines.
+It is always best to connect with a horticultural expert or a feng shui practitioner for specific care instructions.

 YOU MAY ALSO LIKE